Chemicals and metals

 Almost all packaged foods and beverages contain BPA in the package materials, be it a can, box, bag, or plastic container of any kind.
 BPA can lead to significant negative effects on fertility and pregnancy.
 Bisphenol-A (BPA) is still being used in the canned food industry even after the chemical has been banned in the production of baby bottles and sippy cups.
 Many nations have banned the use of BPA for all reasons in all products but the US still allows it in plastics intended for use by adults and older children and to line canned foods.
 Almost every American of every age has traces of BPA in his or her urine.

-There are several studies showing that polluted air can lead to adverse pregnancy outcomes including congenital malformations of the fetus, higher risk for preterm birth, and decreased weight gain in pregnancy.
+There are several studies showing that polluted air can lead to adverse pregnancy outcomes including congenital malformations of the fetus, higher risk for preterm birth, and decreased weight gain during pregnancy.

-Since exposure to these common environmental chemicals can hardly be avoided, the AOCG advocates awareness and education that begins at the earliest stage of pregnancy if not before.
+Since exposure to these common environmental chemicals can hardly be avoided, the AOCG advocates awareness and education that should begin at the earliest stage of pregnancy if not before.